 Understand what cost optimization is

-AWS defines cost optimization as the ability to run systems to deliver business value at the lowest price point.
+AWS cost optimization is defined as the ability to run systems to deliver business value at the lowest price point.
 So AWS focuses on the value that you deliver to your customers at that price point.
 By using cost-effective resources and optimizing your environment, you can do more than you are doing now or that you were doing before AWS.
 We have to look at the value that we are producing as well as the cost.

 As Vogels reminded us in his keynote, it all starts with AWS fundamentals.
 Do we have an account structure, defined metrics to track, policies and procedures for our environment?
 Most organizations have a financial team, a security team, as well as an operations team to manage their IT resources.
 But do you have a cost optimization team to make sure we are using the most cost-effective resources, sizes, and pricing models for our systems?